-Fig. 3-2 compares trends between of the previously reported trolling indices and of the GTI.
+Fig. 3-1 compares trends between of previously reported trolling indices and of the GTI.
 For the previous trolling indices, only the bootstrap estimates of median were plotted.
-The median trends of both previous index and GTI appear fairly similar although there are some differences in trend due to standardization for the GTI.
+The median trends of both previous index and GTI appeared fairly similar although there were some differences in trend due to standardization for the GTI.
 All these indices increased from 2005 to 2008 and have gradually declined while fluctuating since then.

-Cohorts of 1999, 2000, and 2001 (corresponding to the 2000, 2001, and 2002 trolling surveys) show considerably low levels of recruitment.
-These low recruitment levels are consistent with the ones observed in results of the past acoustic sonar surveys (Figs. 3-1 and 3-2).
-Now these cohorts have entered to age classes 8-11 and 12+ and appeared in CPUE series between 2007 and 2013, showing somewhat slight and gradual declining trends (Figs. 1-5e and 1-5f).

-In contrast, the trolling indices for 2002, 2004, and 2005 cohorts (2003, 2005, and 2006 trolling surveys) inconsistently show higher levels of recruitment than the acoustic sonar index.
-The increase levels of 2004 and 2005 cohorts are compatible with upturns observed in the longline CPUE indices for age 3 in 2007 and 2008, for age 4 in 2008 and 2009, for age 5 in 2009 and 2010, for age 6&7 in 2010 to 2012, and for age 8-11 in 2012 and 2013 (Figs. 1-5a, 1-5b, 1-5c, 1-5d, and 1-5e).
+Cohorts of 1999, 2000, and 2001 (corresponding to the 2000, 2001, and 2002 trolling surveys) showed considerably low levels of recruitment.
+Now these cohorts have entered to age class 12+ and appeared in CPUE series between 2011 and 2013, showing somewhat slight and gradual declining trends (Fig. 1-5f).
+Overall trends of the indices from 2005 to 2012 surveys (from 2004 to 2011 cohorts) were similar to those observed in the longline CPUE indices for age 3 from 2007 to 2014, for age 4 from 2008 to 2014, for age 5 from 2009 to 2014, for age 6&7 from 2010 to 2014 (Figs. 1-5a, 1-5b, 1-5c, and 1-5d).

-As compared above, the levels of trolling indices are compatible with that of other indicators (e.g., acoustic indices, Japanese longline CPUE), of course there are some exceptions though.
+As compared above, trends of trolling indices seem compatible with those of other indicators (e.g., Japanese longline CPUE), of course there are some exceptions though.
 Therefore, usefulness of the trolling indices to monitor age 1 SBT is apparent.
-Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Itoh (2014b) and in this document).
-The trolling indices, especially the GTI, could be used as quantitative indicators for recruitment.
+Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Itoh (2014) and in this document).
+The trolling indices, especially for the GTI, could be used as quantitative indicators for recruitment.